ghoomfrog/silili/README.md

 Lastly, if you have no idea how to lilize something, just say or write it as is in a language you know. ¯\\_(ツ)\_/¯

-> **Note** It's not required to capitalize lilizations, but sometimes it might be necessary to capitalize names that look like native Say Lil words.
+> **Note** It's not required to capitalize lilizations, but sometimes it might be necessary to capitalize names that look like native Saj Lil words.

 # Vocabulary